syseleven/grav-docs-metakube/pages/02.Documentation/14.application-best-practices/default.en.md

 For more information see [Namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).

+### Handling different environments

+If you need to deploy to different environments, you should use a tool, like Helm, that helps you with this, instead of duplication Kubernetes resource files.

+For more information see [Helm](https://helm.sh).

 ### Amount of replicas

 For high availability of your application and to enable deployments without downtimes you should have **at least** 2, better more, replicas of every component in your cluster.
 This includes stateless applications as well as databases, proxies and caching systems.
 Having only 1 replica will mean that it is very likely to create downtimes for this component, which your application would need to handle.